 Many cases of minor neck pain resolve on their own after a short period of self-care.
 Try to avoid placing undue strain on your neck, perform some gentle stretching routines, and use ice to decrease inflammation and heat to loosen tense muscles.

-If your pain persists after a few days, consider booking a visit at Optimal Health Spine & Wellness.
+If your pain persists after a few days, consider booking a visit at Ascent Chiropractic.
 You should also seek attention in the aftermath of a sports or traumatic injury.

 If neck pain interferes with your normal daily routine or is accompanied by a fever, headaches, nausea, or vomiting, you should come in right away for a professional evaluation.